 Testing all platforms you support

-A few days ago, I blogged about using CSH.each_hardware
+A few days ago, I blogged about using CSH.each_hardware to ensure you have

 code coverage for the various hardware platforms you support.
 I use the same